The High Level Trigger and Express Data Production at STAR: Conclusion

 The reconstruction chain of HLT demonstrates high quality similar to the offline procedures.
 This allows monitoring of the collected data in near live time.
 For instance, during the 2021 run we demonstrated that fixed target data can be safely collected with the increased collision interaction rate keeping the signal to background ratio and significance high for analysis of strange particles and hypernuclei.

 The express data provides an advantage of early access for the physics analysis.
-High quality of the collected experimental data and online calibration, and reliable performance of data processing and analysis algorithms allowed us to observe and investigate various hypernuclei up to $_\Lambda^5$He with a significance of 11.6$\sigma$.
+High quality of the collected experimental data and online calibration, and reliable performance of data processing and analysis algorithms enabled the observation and investigation of various hypernuclei up to $_\Lambda^5$He with a significance of 11.6$\sigma$.
 The Dalitz plots of three-body decays of hypernuclei show complex structures with the possible presence of spin effects.
 There are also hints that a significant fraction of such three-body decays happen via nuclear resonances.